SchuhBaum/SimplifiedMoveset/ReadMe.md

 - Removed AutoUpdate.
 - (wall climb / jump) Fixed a bug where you would slightly slide down without pressing down.
 - (swim) Fixed a bug where you could still dash underwater (and by doing that consume air).
 I included an exception when Rain World Remixes "No swim boost penalty" option is used.
-- (roll_2) This option is to be enabled to add changes to vanilla behavior (for consistency).
+- (roll_2) This option needs to be enabled to add changes to vanilla behavior (for consistency).
 Before it was reversed.

 #### (Rain World v1.5)
 v0.30: